psf/requests/docs/dev/contributing.rst

 ===================

 If you're reading this, you're probably interested in contributing to Requests.
 Thank you very much!
-Open source projects live-and-die based on the support they receive from others, and the fact that you're even considering contributing to the Requests project is *very* generous of you.
+Open-source projects live and die based on the support they receive from others, and the fact that you're even considering contributing to the Requests project is *very* generous of you.